HomeMy WebLinkAbout1931-03-31 468

 gathered from the conference he attended and to request

-persons attending conferences in the future. -to give a'
+persons attending conferences in the future. to give a

-report of.the same.
+report of the same.

-Application was received from Robert Ilhitney and
+Application was received from Robert 'Whitney and

 Extension. constructing Oakland Street extension from the house